12 held from across India for duping people by creating fake websites of reputed firms | Law-Order

 12 held from across India for duping people by creating fake websites of reputed firms

 Twelve people have been arrested from across the country in four separate operations for allegedly duping people by creating fake websites and email IDs of leading firms, police said on Saturday.
-Police said a company filed a complainant alleging that some people had created a website and email ids containing the domain name of the firm.
+Police said a company filed a complaint alleging that some people had created a website and email IDs containing the domain name of the firm.

 - Country: